DaDouglasLi/washu-mp-plan-recommender/README.md

 # WashU Meal Plan Optimizer

-A local-first MVP web app that helps Washington University in St. Louis students choose a meal plan for their **next semester** by combining historical meal-point spending with class-schedule patterns.
+A local-first MVP web app that helps Washington University in St. Louis students choose a meal plan for their **next semester** by combining historical meal-point spending with manually entered on-campus time patterns.

-Core prediction and recommendation logic runs locally in the app.
-OpenAI is used only after local analysis finishes to generate a clearer human-readable explanation from summarized results.
+The core prediction and recommendation logic remains deterministic and local.
+OpenAI is used only after the local analysis finishes to generate a clearer, more nuanced explanation of the computed result.

+## Prompt fit

+This project is meant to answer the prompt directly: **build an AI-powered tool I personally wish existed**.

+### 1) Specific user scenario and problem

+The user is a WashU student trying to choose the cheapest practical meal plan for the next semester.
+This is a real decision with confusing tradeoffs:

+- spending changes when class cadence and campus time change
+- leftover and rollover rules make "cover everything" a bad heuristic
+- students often do not know whether a lower plan plus small out-of-pocket spending is smarter than buying a larger plan

+This tool exists to turn that unclear decision into a practical recommendation grounded in the student's own transaction history.

+### 2) Non-trivial AI component

+The app includes a real AI layer, but it is intentionally used in a controlled way.

+- the local model first computes the prediction and recommendation deterministically
+- the app then sends a structured summary of the computed result to OpenAI
+- OpenAI generates a more detailed advisor-style explanation of:
+  - why the recommended plan won
+  - what cheaper or safer alternatives also make sense
+  - what uncertainty or caveats matter

+This is a non-trivial AI component because it uses structured prompting, a server-side explanation route, constrained grounding on computed results, and fallback behavior when the API is unavailable.

+### 3) Clear system design and AI integration

+The system has two layers:

+- **Local analysis layer:** parses the meal CSV, derives behavioral features, applies budget-pressure logic, compares campus-time patterns, predicts next-semester spend, and scores meal plans.
+- **AI explanation layer:** takes only the summarized analysis output and generates a clearer human explanation.

+The AI does **not** choose the plan and does **not** process raw uploaded files.
+The recommendation itself is still produced by the local model logic.

 ## Project overview